Home & Away Star Opens Sydney Music and Acting School

 Starting his own School has allowed him to combine his love of music with his passion for nurturing and developing talent.
 His natural affinity with people of all ages, his formal education together with his experience make him one of the most qualified in the industry.

-Located in Redfern, Imperial Artistry is close to public transport and easy for parents to access when collecting their children.
+Originally located in Redfern but now on Flinders Street in Darlinghurst, Imperial Artistry is close to public transport and easy for parents to access when collecting their children.
 The School offers a unique After School Care Program which is strongly supported by the Pre-Schools, Junior Schools and High Schools in the area.

 Other than Acting and Music Theory, the lessons are private, and students received complete and total attention.
 Like its founder and owner, Imperial Artistry is inclusive and progressive.
 Rather than follow other Schools that adopt the doctrine of a specific teaching method without deviation, Imperial Artistry is governed by the needs of each individual student.
 They recognise that kids learn differently and for the best results the approach needs to be tailored accordingly.
 That means each student has the benefit of an individually designed course and unique lesson plan that complies to the required formal music examination and assessment standards